 A transaction chain accesses data that is distributed over many servers.
-A chain encodes a transaction T as a sequence of hops $T=[p_1 \dots p_k]$ with each hop $p_i$ executing deterministically at one server, where servers can be at different datacenters and may repeat.
-A hop may have input parameters that depend on the output of earlier hops in the chain.
+A chain encodes a transaction T as a sequence of hops $T=[p_1 \dots p_k]$ with each hop p_i executing at one server; servers can be at different datacenters and may repeat.
+A hop p_i may have input parameters that depend on the output of earlier hops in the chain.

-It is desirable to execute a chain piecewise, which means that hops are executed one after the other as separate transactions.
-Such execution is efficient, because each hop is contained within a single server, so it can be executed as a local transaction.
-Chains can also improve perceived application latency, as an application can just wait for a chain's first hop to complete.
+It is desirable to execute a chain piecewise, where hops are executed one after the other as separate transactions.
+Such execution is efficient, because a hop is contained in a server, so it can be executed using a local transaction.
+Chains can also improve perceived application latency, as an application can just wait for its first hop.